-After returning home from four stellar days of climbing sandstone in beautiful New River Gorge, I found myself with a three-day weekend ahead of me.
-I consciously made the decision to kick it at my home base, Brooklyn, NY.
-I often feel guilty when I have a string of days off of work and I don’t spend it climbing, but the truth is that Brooklyn isn’t a bad place to hang your hat.
-I roughly calculated 175 days of rock climbing a year at this point in my life, which is nothing to sneeze at!
-(And then there’s this little nagging voice in my brain that keeps telling me I could get out more if I REALLY tried.)
+I often feel guilty when I have a lot of time off of work and I don’t spend it climbing, but the truth is that Brooklyn isn’t a bad place to hang your hat.
+I roughly calculated one hundred and seventy days of rock climbing a year at this point in my life, which is nothing to sneeze at!
+(And then there’s that little nagging voice in my brain that keeps telling me I could get out more if I REALLY tried.)

-So, this past weekend I quit rock climbing.
-Sometimes, I need that balance between city life and nature, and sometimes, I need to not feel like I am only a rock climber.
-I awoke with the wind blowing through the large windows, gently caressing me awake.
-A full French press of coffee on the front porch later, I walked to Grand Army Plaza with my compost scraps.
-I love passing through the plaza on my way to work.
-There is something about The Soldiers and Sailors Arch that reminds me of The Arc de Triomphe in Paris, France.
+After returning home from four days of climbing sandstone in beautiful New River Gorge, I found myself with a three-day weekend ahead of me and I consciously made the decision to stay in Brooklyn.
+I think that sometimes I need that balance between city life and nature.
+Instead of waking up in the back of my car in the middle of the woods, I woke up with the wind blowing through my large bedroom windows accompanied by city traffic.
+A full French press of coffee later, I walked to Grand Army Plaza farmer’s market with my compost scraps that I’d been freezing.
+It was a normal, boring weekend.
+I really love passing through the plaza on my way to work.
+There’s something about The Soldiers and Sailors Arch that reminds me of The Arc de Triomphe in Paris, France.

-Someone once told me: “You can’t hold climbing too close to you—it becomes like anything else in this life.
+Someone once told me, “You can’t hold climbing too close to you—it becomes like anything else in this life.
 If you hold it too close, you can’t see it for what it really is and truly love and appreciate it for the same.”

 From the moment I put on my first harness, I now understand that climbing, just like living in a city, doesn’t actually define my life.
 I don’t love climbing because it’s what I’ve chosen to do with my life.
 I love what my life has become because climbing is a part of it.